 Yes!
 In general, the safest and easiest way to share journal articles, book chapters and other online content with your students is to provide them with a link to a library resource.
 That way, students can download, read, and make a copy of the item for their own personal use, which does not infringe copyright.

-Electronic resources already subscribed to by the Library, or freely available on the web, may be linked to in Blackboard or a course website (see the ADC's Tutorials on creating persistent links and the Library's Persistent Link Builder).
+Electronic resources already subscribed to by the Library, or freely available on the web, may be linked to in Blackboard or a course website (see the ADC's Tutorials on creating persistent links and the Library's Permalink Builder).
 This method creates stable links that allow students to access library-licensed electronic resources on and off campus.
-Ask your subject librarian for assistance with creating persistent links.
+Ask your subject librarian for assistance with creating permalinks.